RemiBERNHARD/Luring_Adversarial/README.md

 ### Training files

-Although pretrained models are provided, some python files allow to train and save your own models (in order for models to be saved, oyu need to have a "models" folder and a "models_p" folder in the same directory as the training files), for the MNIST, SVHN and CIFAR10 datasets.
+Although pretrained models are provided, some python files allow to train and save your own models (in order for models to be saved, you need to have a "models" folder and a "models_p" folder in the same directory as the training files), for the MNIST, SVHN and CIFAR10 datasets.
 As an example, on MNIST:

     # Train the base classifier